Poseidoncode/Bridge/.github/plan.prompt.md

    - Enable "Developer mode" in the top right
    - Click "Load unpacked"
    - Select the `dist` folder in your project
-   - "TranslationGummy" extension should now be installed
+   - "Translationbridge" extension should now be installed

 2. **Test Writing Mode**: